PraneethSandaruwan/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis
 This is a Covid 19 Data Analysis Project.
-All  the findings have been clearly mentioned in the project
+All  the findings have clearly mentioned in the project

 # Data Collection
 Data were collected from kaggale website